jestjs/jest/examples/flux-jest/README.md

-An React example using Flux for managing data flow, tested with Karma and Jasmine.
+An React example using Flux for managing data flow, tested with Jest.